JohN100x1/IsekaiMod/README.md

 - New Backgrounds
 	- [x] `Tabletop RPG Player`: Adds all Lore and Knowledge skills as class skills.
 Lore and Knowledge skills use CHA instead of WIS/INT.
 	- [x] `MartialArtist`: Get proficiency in all exotic weapons.
-	- [x] `Salaryman`: Adds perception as class skill.
+	- [x] `Salaryman`: Adds perception as a class skill.
 Perception uses CHA instead of WIS.
 ### WIP
 - New Heritages (WIP)
 	- [ ] Isekai Succubus (Tiefling heritage)